quentinglorieux/romainquentin-nuxt-v1/content/members/coumarane-tirou.md

   linkedin: https://www.linkedin.com/in/romain-quentin
 rank: 4
 role: PhD Student
+seo:
+  title: Coumarane Tirou
+  description: As a Ph.
+D. student at the Lyon Neurosciences Research Center, my work consists in identifying brain mechanisms responsible for statistical learning.
+I use time-resolved neural signals recorded with magnetoencephalography (MEG) and machine-learning analyses to pursue this aim.
+My future career projects will be to conduct a post-doctoral fellowship abroad with the goal of ultimately working as a researcher in the field of computational and cognitive neurosciences.
 cv: ""
 ---

-As a PhD student at the Lyon Neurosciences Research Center, my work consists in identifying brain mechanisms responsible for statistical learning.
+As a PhD. student at the Lyon Neurosciences Research Center, my work consists in identifying brain mechanisms responsible for statistical learning.

 I use time-resolved neural signals recorded with magnetoencephalography (MEG) and machine-learning analyses to pursue this aim.